Iconic Newspapers: History

 In August 2019, Fine Gael Senator Paudie Coffey settled his High Court action with Iconic Newspapers.

 In October 2019, it was reported that Ionic Newspapers were in advance talks to acquire The Munster Express.

 In March 2020, the accounts up to 31 March 2019 were published.
 The results were affected by the acquisitions.
 Numbers employed by the company reduced from 153 to 149.

 In March 2020, Iconic Newspapers let staff go due to lack of newspaper advertising due to the coronavirus pandemic.
 The National Union of Journalists (NUJ) said that Iconic Newspapers "has laid off dozens of journalists, made a number of staff compulsorily redundant and temporarily shut two newspapers".

 In December 2020, it was announced that Iconic Newspapers' owners Mediaforce was subscribing £6 million in loan notes towards the sale of JPI Media Publishing Limited to National World plc.

 JPIMedia is the third largest publisher of regional newspapers and websites in the United Kingdom, with over 100 newspapers including 13 daily newspapers.

 In January 2021, further staff cuts occurred at Iconic Newspapers publications such as the Tipperary Star.

 In October 2021, it was announced that David Fordham had taken up a directorship role with National World, plc, at the request of Mediaforce, which is the owner of Iconic Newspapers.
 It was revealed in the same report that Mediaforce owns 26pc of National World.

 In September 2022, it was announced Iconic Media Group will purchase The Mayo News.

+In December 2024, it was reported that Iconic Media Group are leading the race to acquire the Connacht Tribune.

 Current Irish newspaper titles

+As of 2024, the company's titles included: